katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/browser-based-recorder-videos.md

 ---
-title: "Browser-based Recorder"
+title: "Record Browser-based Videos"
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-studio/docs/browser-based-recorder-videos.html
+permalink: katalon-studio/docs/record-browser-based-videos.html
 ---

+You can record and watch videos to see what went wrong with failed tests.
+> Notes
+> * You can only record videos for Web UI testing.

+Katalon Studio version **7.8 onwards** supports [screen-based recording](katalon-studio/docs/record-screen-based-videos.html) and browser-based recording.
+Screen-based recording allows you to see tests run in a local machine while browser-based recording enables you to see tests run in console mode.

 > **Requirements:**
  >
  > * An active Katalon Studio Enterprise license.
  > * Katalon Studio version 7.8 onwards.

-You can use browser-based video recording to:
+You can use browser-based recording to:

 * **Record video of browser window only** (even if it's hidden behind another window).
  * **Record video of Headless browser**.